 Conclusion

 It is possible to employ up to 7 players for around 20 minutes face cards always.
 The simple card guessing game by Leo Colovini is a title that is suitable for use on a wide variety of occasions: as a fun family game with children face cards just as much fun as a warm-up exercise for experienced players who want to tackle a time-consuming strategic board game afterwards.
 Checking the individual “portraits” for possible similarities - or simply indulging in the automatically running cognitive processes - ensures a lot of entertainment; Occasional head shaking on the part of the fellow travelers included. face cards is not always as clear as one would expect from this, admittedly not entirely new, game principle.
-Some surprises, some aha effects make the players laugh.
-For good reason we have included in the review of facecards from Ravensburger Only a few examples are used: if you approach the guessing game uninfluenced, you will sometimes discover similarities in the course of the game that you would have missed.
+Many a surprise, some aha-effect causes laughter among the players.
+For good reason, we only used a few examples in the review of Facecards from Ravensburger: if you approach the guessing game without being influenced, you may discover similarities in the course of the game that would have escaped you.

 It makes a lot of sense to reprove yourself as a player and to forego safe points.
 Discovering new similarities is not only fun, it also promotes observational and creative skills.
 That makes face cards Although not a real development game, the game's actions still require cognitive resources that people otherwise rarely try to use very consciously.
 That face cards on Recommended list game of the year 2018 is not surprising.